L'Amour de Ma Vie

-"L'Amour De Ma Vie" (lit.
-'The Love of My Life' in French) is a song by American singer-songwriter Billie Eilish from her third studio album Hit Me Hard and Soft, released through Darkroom and Interscope Records on May 17, 2024.
+"L'Amour de Ma Vie" (The Love of My Life) is a promotional single by American singer-songwriter Billie Eilish from her third studio album, Hit Me Hard and Soft, released through Darkroom and Interscope Records on May 17, 2024.
 Written by Eilish and her brother Finneas O'Connell, who also produced the track, it is a breakup song composed of two distinct parts.
 It begins as a jazz and soft rock tune supported by guitar and singing style compared to Icelandic singer-songwriter Laufey, before transitioning to an electronic section based on club beats, 1980s synths and Auto Tuned vocals.

 An extended version of the song's second part, subtitled "Over Now", was released on May 22, 2024, as a promotional single.
 It was nominated for Best Dance Pop Recording at the 67th Annual Grammy Awards.